OpenWaterFoundation/owf-learn-twitter/mkdocs-project/docs/sending-out-tweets.md

 ### Search Options on Twitter ###
 #### Search Bar ####
 There are a several ways to narrow your results through Twitter search.
 The most basic search can be done by typing in the name of a page or a hashtag into the Twitter search bar.
 If you'd like to have more specific results you can combine a hashtag with a Twitter account name.
 This limits results to only posts from that Twitter account with the associated hashtag.
+Example: "openwaterfoundation #snodas"

 #### Advanced Search ####
 On the left side of the results page you can select more search filters by clicking **show** next to **Show filters**.
-From here you can add different filters, or you can select **Advanced search**, for many more search options.
+From here you can add different filters, or you can select **Advanced search**, for access to several more search options.
 On this page you can specify the account/accounts you want to filter by, as well as listing one or more hashtags.
 There are plenty of other options to further narrow your result.

 ## Multiple Accounts ##